chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 percent of that pushback came in the _design phase_.
 In the two-plus years we've been using it in production, I haven't received a single complaint.
 Not only is unit safety just not a burden, but you really do come to appreciate it!
 It's hard to go back to calling `.count()` on a duration.

+In terms of other libraries, mp-units is the only one I know which follows this principle, and its unit safety is every bit the equal of Au.

 ---